nklayman/vue-cli-plugin-electron-builder/README.md

 ### Electron Webpack:

-To see avalible options, check out [Electron Webpack Configuration Options](https://webpack.electron.build/configuration)
+To see available options, check out [Electron Webpack Configuration Options](https://webpack.electron.build/configuration)

 As per Electron Webpack's documentation, they can be applied: